 As I mentioned before, Groningen is such a young city and you can really feel it.
 There’s so much enthusiasm and creativity floating around in the air I always said it was contagious!

 10. Groningen is super close to the Dutch countryside

-Reason number 10 for why you should visit Groningen is for its location.
+Reason number 10 for why you should visit Groningen is its location.
 Nestled towards the north of the Netherlands, Groningen is but just a stone’s throw away from the Dutch islands on the sea, Germany just a few kilometers on your right, and the best of all, the flat, green, Dutch countryside.

 A quick trip with the car or a half-day ride on the bike will take you to the village of Geithoorn, where they use boats on a one-way canal or ‘highway’ and is therefore dubbed the “Venice of the North.”
 In the opposite direction, an hour’s drive from Groningen will take you to the star-shaped historic fortress, “Fort Broutange.”

-And with that concludes my top ten list of reasons why you should add Groningen on your bucket list!
+And with that concludes my top ten list of reasons why you should add Groningen to your bucket list!
 There are so many reasons to visit Groningen that extend beyond this list.
 But I hope you are feeling more inspired to visit on your next trip to the Netherlands!